 These possibilities to waive the obligation to make an offer were introduced in the legislation to grant flexibility to major shareholders.
-In fact, the opting out and opting up clauses allow major shareholders not to make an offer for all listed securities in case they cross the threshold when buying a few additional shares.
+In fact, the opting out and opting up clauses allow major shareholders

 However, these provisions also enable a major shareholder (who owns more than a third of the voting rights) to sell his stake with a significant premium and without obligation for the buyer to make an offer for all listed securities, which strongly penalises the minority shareholders.
 For Ethos, these clauses bypass the original purpose and become instruments allowing maior shareholders to realise a premium, and therefore an incentive to sell the company rather than a protective measure.
-The control premium that a buyer would pay (and thus the incentive to sell for the major shareholder) is especially high in a company with a dual class of shares, where the buver can take control of the company with a minority of the capital.
+The control premium that a buver would pay (and thus the incentive to sell for the major shareholder) is especially high in a company with a dual class of shares, where the buver can take control of the company with a minority of the capital.